-Laboratory - A private or public person, agency, or organization performing prenatal tests for congenital and heritable disorders.
+Laboratory - A private or public person, provider, or organization performing prenatal tests for congenital and heritable disorders.

-Maximum Allowable - The maximum dollar amount that a provider may be reimbursed by the Department for specific services, supplies, or equipment.
+Maximum Allowable - The maximum dollar amount that a provider may be reimbursed by the Agency or Agency's designee for specific services, supplies, or equipment.